 78) Pairing Off (S2E2)

-Shawn starts getting interested in more girls while Eric brings home a girl named Rebecca and into his parents’ room.
-Cory walks in on them kissing and blackmails Eric into revealing his flirting tricks.
-Cory uses it on Wendy (who he dates later in Season 2), but once Alan finds out, he lectures both Eric and Cory about their immature tactics.
+Shawn starts getting interested in more girls while Eric brings home a girl named Rebecca into his parents’ room.
+Cory walks in on them, kissing and blackmailing Eric into revealing his flirting tricks.
+Cory uses it on Wendy (whom he dates later in Season 2), but once Alan finds out, he lectures Eric and Cory about their immature tactics.

 79) A Kiss is More Than a Kiss (S3E14)